Code of Conduct in Practice #4: Social Work Records

 • using personal devices, rather than work devices, to write client records

-• accessing social work records about whānau or friends, when not having a legitimate reason to do so
+• accessing social work records about an individual without a work-related reason

 • using social work records for personal purposes, for example for a personal Court application.

-The Code of Conduct
+The SWRB Code of Conduct

 Principle 7: Respect the client’s privacy and confidentiality.

-Principle 7 sets out the importance of respecting a client’s right to privacy and the confidentiality of information provided in the course of the professional relationship.
-Before disclosing information without your client’s consent, you should always consult with senior colleagues and other appropriate professionals (including seeking legal advice).
+It is important to respect a client’s right to privacy and the confidentiality of information provided during the professional relationship.
+Before disclosing information without your client’s consent, you should always consult with senior colleagues and other appropriate professionals, including seeking legal advice.

 Principle 10: Keep accurate records and use technology effectively and safely.

-• keeping clear and accurate records
+• Keep clear and accurate records.

-Accurate documentation of practice decisions and interventions, provides a clear record of the nature of social work involvement with clients and progress in achieving established goals.
+Accurate documentation of practice decisions and interventions provides a clear record of the nature of social work involvement with clients and progress in achieving established goals.
 These records also support the continuity of services to a client if they are transferred to another professional.
-While social workers are often under considerable time pressure, records must be completed as soon as possible after the event being recorded so that colleagues are aware of the current situation in the event of an emergency.
+While social workers are often under considerable time pressure, records must be completed as soon as possible after the event so that colleagues are aware of the current situation in the event of an emergency.

 SWRB’s Core Competence Standards